sekineh/pcap-file-index-rs/README.md

 # pcap-file-index

 This crate provides O(1) index access for packets in a pcap file.
-You can access to the n'th packet in the pcap file in constant time.
+You can access to the nth packet in the pcap file in constant time.

 ## Usage